mateusmnc/orkut2/README.md

 ## Guia em portugues no fim da página

-## Developed for learning purposes

 Inspered in twitter usability it covers the following functionalities:

 * login and signup
+* add friends one-by-one or by access-rights to device's contacts
-* add and remove friends
+* remove friends
-* publish new posts
+* publish new posts with taken picture or loaded from galeray
 * share existing posts
 * take picture or load from galeray
-* consume post from timeline
+* consume friends' posts from timeline

 ### Pre-requisites
 #### install app dependencies